elysiandb/elysiandb/README.md

 You send JSON.
 You get a fully functional backend.

-No ORM, no migrations to write, no controllers to scaffold, no schema to maintain unless you want one.
+No ORM.
+No controllers to scaffold.
+No migrations to write.
+No schema to maintain unless you explicitly want one.

 ## Storage Engine

-ElysianDB uses a **pluggable storage engine abstraction** that separates the core API logic from the underlying data storage implementation.
+ElysianDB uses a **pluggable storage engine abstraction** that cleanly separates API logic from the underlying persistence layer.

+The same REST API, Query API, ACLs, hooks, transactions, and Admin UI work identically regardless of the selected engine.

 The storage engine is selected at startup via configuration: